Massive power outage in Spain and Portugal leaves thousands stranded and millions without light

 Several Lisbon subway cars were evacuated, reports said.
 Courts stopped work and ATMs and electronic payment systems were affected.

 Hatton reported from Lisbon, Portugal.
-Associated Press writer Emma Burrows in London contributed.
+Associated Press writers Tales Azzoni in Madrid and Emma Burrows in London contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.